Gavin Chapman with his wife Julie and their twin sons, Sullivan and Lucas—an English wedding photographer based in Bordeaux, France.

 A Life of Photography & Travel

 Photography first hooked me in my twenties at London Zoo, in the butterfly enclosure.
-My little Sony camera couldn’t keep up, and I left annoyed that I couldn’t capture what I was seeing.
-I went out, bought my first DSLR, went back, and finally got the photograph I wanted.
-That one butterfly set off twenty years of obsession.
+My small Sony camera could not keep up, and I left frustrated that I had missed what I was seeing.
+I bought my first DSLR, went back, and finally made the photograph I had imagined.
+That single moment turned into a long-term obsession.

-Since then, I’ve photographed models in London studios, food markets in India, street life in Hong Kong, and reflections of the Eiffel Tower in Paris puddles.
-I’ve bought more cameras than I care to admit (enough to fill a drawer & growing), and a freezer drawer of film that’s probably worth more than gold these days.
-Some people hoard ice cream.
-I hoard Kodak Portra.
+Since then, I have photographed models in London studios, food markets in India, street life in Hong Kong, and reflections of the Eiffel Tower in Paris puddles.
+Along the way, I have collected more cameras than I care to admit and built up a freezer drawer full of film that is probably worth more than it should be.
+Some people stock ice cream.
+I stock Kodak Portra.

 I share more about life in France and photographing weddings here on the blog.